 Exeter City supporters will therefore need to get off at Exeter Central, and exit via the North Road exit at the back of the station, then walk along New North Road towards John Lewis.
 At John Lewis turn left in to Sidwell Street and follow the road up to Old Tiverton Road which will be signposted ‘Exeter City Football Club’.
 The walk should take around 15 to 20 minutes.

 The services affected, and not stopping at St James Park are:

-- 13:55 from Exeter Central that would normally arrive at St James Park at 13.57
+- 13:21 from Exeter Central, which would normally arrive at St James Park at 13:23

-- The 17:49 service from St James Park to Exeter Central
+- 17:49 from St James Park to Exeter Central

 Other trains will run and stop at St James Park.
 However, please be aware that they will be busy.

-Currently the changes are also scheduled to take place on Saturday, February 10 and Saturday, March 3, due again to both Exeter Chiefs and Exeter City playing at home.
+Currently the changes are also scheduled to take place on Saturday, March 3, due again to both Exeter Chiefs and Exeter City playing at home.
 We will keep you informed, should any more changes arise.

-Fans are welcome to make use of the Centre Spot bar this Saturday if they want to wait for the service to resume, with Spurs 5:30pm kick-off against Everton being shown on the big screen.
+Fans are welcome to make use of the Centre Spot bar this Saturday if they want to wait for the service to resume, with Manchester City vs Leicester being shown on the big screen.

-Leaflets with details on the changes and a map of the route will be available from Exeter Central and St James Park.
+Leaflets with details on the changes and a map of the route will be available from Exeter Central and the ambassadors at St James Park.
 On the back of these leaflets will be the opportunity to win a pair of First Class tickets, by filling in the form.